feast-dev/feast-workshop/module_0/README.md

-# Module 0: Setting up and using an initial Feast feature repo
+# Module 0: Setting up a feature repo, sharing features, batch predictions

 Welcome!
 Here we use a basic example to explain key concepts and user flows in Feast.